efbsolis/dates-to-tones/README.md

 * iOS-based Safari & Chrome do not get past the loading screen (maybe Gecko-based browsers in general).

 ## Generating, running and testing
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.